Skip to main content

 Outside the Classroom

-In the fall, Fourth and Fifth graders and their teachers, and Sixth through Eighth graders and their teachers, leave campus to spend three days and two nights together on a camping trip.
-The younger group goes to the Alton Jones Nature Center in Western Rhode Island.
-The older group goes to either a farm camp in Massachusetts or a nature camp in Maine.
+In the fall, Fourth and Fifth graders and their teachers, leave campus for a day of ropes course and problem solving challenges.
+Sixth through Eighth graders and their teachers, leave campus to spend three days and two nights together on a camping trip at a nature camp in Maine.
 All groups work to build leadership and team building skills as they hike, canoe, navigate ropes courses, cut their own firewood, camp in yurts and three-sided cabins, and learn about nature and the environment.
 Teachers use material from the camping trips throughout the school year in lessons and activities.
 Both students and teachers can’t say enough about the positive, unique and life-changing experiences these camping trips provide.

 Opportunities for leadership roles are many for Upper School students: